vmatresu/viralclipai/docs/INTELLIGENT_TIERS_DESIGN.md

 ## Overview

 This document describes the architecture for tier-specific behavior in ViralClipAI's intelligent video processing pipeline.
-The implementation makes `intelligent`, `intelligent_audio`, and `intelligent_speaker` styles produce meaningfully different outputs based on their detection tier.
+The implementation makes `intelligent` and `intelligent_speaker` styles produce meaningfully different outputs based on their detection tier.
+The former AudioAware tier has been removed because stereo audio inputs were unreliable (duplicated/mono).

 ## Tier Definitions